 The following schedule should be utilized by information authorities and data custodians for configuring their system parameters for the change of passwords:

-User accounts with administrative access to Level 1 or Level 2 information must change their passwords every 90 days.
+User accounts with administrative access to Level 1 or Level 2 information as defined by the CSUSB Information Classification Standard must change their passwords every 90 days.

-First time password or activation code, such as those used for account creation or during password resets, must be changed by the user immediately after the first use
+First time password or activation code, such as those used for account creation or during password resets, must be changed by the user immediately after the first use.

-User accounts accessing any other university system should change their password at least once a year.
+All user accounts accessing any other university system must change their password at least once a year.

 11.0 Compromised Credentials